Netanyahu says drops request for immunity from graft charges - France 24

 Jerusalem (AFP)

-Israeli Prime Minister Benjamin Netanyahu said Tuesday that he had dropped his request for parliamentary immunity from corruption charges.
+Israeli Prime Minister Benjamin Netanyahu said Tuesday that he had dropped his request for parliamentary immunity from corruption charges, in a move likely to speed the opening of his trial.

 The announcement came hours before he was to meet in the White House with President Donald Trump for the unveiling of a long-awaited US peace plan.

-"A few minutes ago I informed the Knesset speaker that I'm withdrawing the immunity request," he said on Facebook.
+"A few minutes ago I informed the Knesset speaker that I'm withdrawing the immunity request," Netanyahu wrote on Facebook.
 "I won't let my political opponents use this issue to disturb the historic move I'm leading."

 The Knesset, Israel's parliament had been scheduled to vote on Tuesday morning to convene a committee to debate and eventually rule on the request.